selwynpolit/d9book/book/views.md

 ## Either Or in views

-To show one field if it exists otherwise show another field follow these steps:
+This is such a neat trick to show one field *if it exists* otherwise show another field:

 1. Add a field for `field1` and exclude it from display.
 1. Add a field for `field2` and exclude it from display.